austiuzhin/paper/README.md

-# paper
+# PAPER

-python assisted property retrieval
+### python assisted property retrieval

+This is simple site project with some Machine Learning features in it.